 A tribunal shall have the power to punish any person with one-month simple imprisonment or a fine of five hundred takas or both for obstructing any proceedings without lawful excuse.
 Moreover, the Administrative Appellate Tribunal shall have the power to punish for contempt of its authority like the High Court Division of the Supreme Court.

-Legal Service regarding Administrative Tribunal by CLP:
+Legal Service Regarding Administrative Tribunal by CLP:

-The Barristers, Advocates, and lawyers at CLP in Gulshan, Dhaka, Bangladesh are highly experienced in assisting clients through the entire process and legal provisions relating to Administrative Tribunal in Bangladesh.
+The Barristers, Advocates, and lawyers at CLP in Gulshan, Dhaka, Bangladesh are highly experienced in assisting clients through the entire process and legal provisions relating to the Administrative Tribunal in Bangladesh.

 For any queries or legal assistance, please reach us at E-mail: info@counselslaw.com